salteo/salteo.github.io/Meditations/When_Water_Became_Wine.md

 This passage reveals a beautiful truth about the Lord Jesus, that was true then and is true now.
 And that truth is that even as He did a miracle then, He is performing miracles even now.
 Just as He turned what could have been an occassion of shame and loss of face for the host of that wedding party by turning the lack of wine into a surplus of wine, and good one at that, even today He is transforming the lack of joy and merriment in many a lives into an abundance of enjoyment.

 Today many a soul makes arrangements for a merry life.
 But like with the jars at the wedding in Cana, sooner or later the wine runs out and the party grinds to a halt.
-Perhaps, the lack of merriment could be due to a bereavement, a loss of health, or loss or wealth, or a myriad other causes due to living in an imperfect sin-stricken world.
+Perhaps, the lack of merriment could be due to a bereavement, a loss of health, or loss or wealth, or a myriad other causes due to living in an imperfect, sin-stricken world.
 Whatever the cause, the guests begin to feel the lack, eventually leave, and then one is left to mope alone.

 But when empty souls turn to the Saviour today He offers them the good wine of His Holy Spirit.
 The Apostle Paul realized that the good wine is a metaphor for the Holy Spirit when he wrote:
 >*And do not get drunk with wine, for that is debauchery, but be filled with the Spirit*